 Unfortunately, there is no cookie-cutter formula to follow.
 Deciding on a vehicle is a personal decision and the choice you make should be as unique as you.

 One of the pitfalls many fall into while trying to decide on a vehicle is checking off the list of everything they need without considering anything they may want in a vehicle.
 Or vice versa.
-Concentrating too much on one, without considering the other could cause buyer’s remorse down the road.
+Concentrating too much on one without considering the other could cause buyer’s remorse down the road.

-Keep in mind this is meant to be a long-term investment so you want a vehicle that meets your needs AND that you enjoy owning and driving.
+Keep in mind this is meant to be a long-term investment, so you want a vehicle that meets your needs AND that you enjoy owning and driving.

 Ensuring the vehicle you purchase meets your needs, yet still has what you want, is not impossible.
 Nor do you have to blow your budget.
 In fact, balancing the two may be easier than you think.
-Check out the example below:
+Check out the examples below:

 - Interior space to suit a growing family

 Do the lists match exactly?
 No. But the similarities are undeniable.

 When considering items that you really want in a vehicle, review the standard features available for each of the trim lines.
 Sometimes the upgrades (or something comparable) you want come standard on another trim line.
-You may be able to get more of the features you want without having to pay “a la carte” for them.
+You may be able to get more of the features you want without having to pay à la carte for them.

-Many people, whether first-time car buyers or not, dread the thought of “going through” the car-buying process, but purchasing a vehicle can be a pleasant experience.
+Many people, whether first-time car buyers or not, dread the thought of “going through” the car-buying process.
+But purchasing a vehicle can be a pleasant experience.

 As with any major purchase, it’s important to do your research and be prepared.
-For more information on the ins and outs of purchasing a vehicle, visit the Chrysler Capital Finance Resources page at https://chryslercapital.com/finance-resources/tips-and-resources.
+For more information on the ins and outs of purchasing a vehicle, visit the Chrysler Capital Finance Resources page at http://chryslercapital.com/finance-resources/tips-and-resources.